 A Potted History on Riverside

-Around 1901 the Invergarry and Fort Augustus Railway Company approached the then owner of Invergloy, a Mr Bailey, for permission to track across his land on their way from Spean Bridge north-east to Loch Oich.
-Permission was granted and a private “halt” was built for Mr Bailey’s use.
-Grandiose plans for the line to continue to Inverness were never implemented, so it stopped at Fort Augustus, and never had a hope of being profitable.
-It closed before World War 11, reopened briefly for the carriage of munitions during the war, then closed for good in 1946.
-With the rails lifted, the bridges mostly removed, and with brambles and rhododendrons rampant, the route is barely passable for walkers, but Invergloy Halt is still there, in the form of a reconstructed guesthouse.
+The estate then changed hands a few times in a short period and was sold in 1893 to Major George James Bailey (grandfather of the now famous Sir Richard Branson).
+Bailey went on to extend and improve the splendour of Invergloy House.
+In around 1901 the Invergarry and Fort Augustus Railway Company approached Major Bailey and asked to cross his land on their way from Spean Bridge, Northeast to Loch Oich.
+Permission was granted and a private “Halt” was built for Bailey’s use.
+He sold 21 acres to the railway company for £2,385.
+The original grandiose plans for the line to continue to Inverness were never developed and the line stopped at Fort Augustus.
+It closed before the World War II, re-opened briefly for the carriage of munitions during the war and then closed for good in 1946.
+The rails lifted, and the bridges mostly removed, with brambles and rhododendrons rampant, the route was barely passable for walkers, but Invergloy Halt remains in the form of a private house.

-The King family (John, Janie, Pauline and Iain) fell in love with Riverside by chance and took over operation in August of 2013.
-Being a family of keen fishermen and gardeners you will often see them around the property enjoying all that Riverside has to offer.
-With years of experience in the hospitality industry I am here to make sure your stay is as perfect as you can imagine.
+The King Family John, Janie, Pauline and Iain with their future daughter in law Deneil fell in love with Riverside by chance when Steve and Marilyn were looking to retire and took over operation in August 2013.
+Being a family of keen fishermen and gardeners, you will often see them around the property enjoying all that Riverside has to offer.
+Deneil uses her many years’ experience in the luxury hotel industry to make sure your stay as perfect as you can imagine.

 Many families return to Riverside year after year, some since the year David and Joan launched the business.
 We now have guests returning with memories of staying at Riverside as young children introducing their own families to create a new generation of memories.

 Many people have fallen in love with the magic of Riverside over the years and the history only continues to grow.